·

 • Announcement/news blog posts

-You can also venture into other types of posts including:
+You can also venture into other types of posts, including:

 All will be very useful for growing your blog traffic throughout the year.